-This chicken cheddar chowder has bite sized pieces of chicken, diced potatoes, corn, and peppers in a cheesy broth topped with cheese and crumbled bacon.
+This chicken corn chowder has bite sized pieces of chicken, diced potatoes, corn, and peppers in a cheesy broth topped with cheese and crumbled bacon.

 This Chicken Cheddar Chowder is the kind of soup that makes you feel warm all over on chilly days.
 I don’t know about you, but when it is cold outside, there is nothing like a warm pot of soup cooking over the stove.
 It makes the whole house feel warm and smell amazing.